 What are the government's latest guidelines on weddings and namings?

-Can we postpone our wedding ceremony date from 2021 to a later year?
+Can we postpone our wedding ceremony date with you from 2021 to a later year?

 Yes, of course, I'd love to support you with any worries over potential covid-19 restrictions this year.
 I want to help any couples looking to rearrange wedding dates, while also making sure I'm able to stay in business.
 Sadly, so far I’ve had to turn away at least 10 potential 2021 bookings due to unavailability resulting from 2020 postponements, and have therefore needed to consider carefully how I can best support couples with postponements this year.

-If you would like to postpone from 2021 (or hold a back-up date) to a Saturday in 2022 or 2023 during peak wedding season (April to September inclusive), there will be a small extra fee of £100.
-As soon as this fee is paid, I will block off your new date just for you and will turn away any other future enquiries for your day.
-(I'm happy to reserve a new 2022/2023 Saturday for 2 weeks while you decide on what to do, but am unfortunately unable to hold it for longer than this without payment, due to the large number of postponements and new enquiries I am likely to be balancing this year.)
+If you would like to postpone a wedding you've already booked with me from 2021 (or hold a back-up date) to a Saturday in 2022 or 2023 during peak wedding season (April to September inclusive), there will be a small extra fee of £100.
+As soon as this fee is paid, I will block off your new date just for you and will turn away any other future enquiries for your day, just as I've been doing for your original date.
+(I'm happy to reserve a new 2022/2023 Saturday for 2 weeks while you decide on what to do, but am unfortunately unable to hold it for longer than this without payment, due to the potentially large number of postponements and new enquiries I am likely to be balancing this year.)

 If your postponement or back-up date falls between Sunday and Friday inclusive, and/or is out of peak season (ie. between October and March inclusive), there will be no charge at all.
 (Equally, there will be no charge, of course, if your 2021 wedding date happens to occur during a national lockdown or takes place within a tiered area where weddings aren’t legally allowed to go ahead due to covid-19 restrictions).